saideepesh/saideepesh.github.io/_pages/research.md

 Analyzed vocalization data and attempted to cluster them with Machine Learning algorithms like Principal Component Analysis (**PCA**) in order to facilitate mapping with cortical activity; critical for the development of a Brain-Computer Interface (BCI).

-- Analyzed Minipig Vocalization Data (MVD) to facilitate mapping between MVD and Cortical Data
+- Analyzed Minipig Vocalization Data (MVD) to facilitate mapping between MVD and cortical data.
-- Studied spectrograms and labelled audio files of the vocalization data as grunts, squeals and screams using Spike2
+- Studied spectrograms and labelled audio files of the vocalization data as grunts, squeals and screams using Spike2.
-- Performed data cleaning and dimensionality reduction of the data through spectrogram analysis and noise removal
+- Performed data cleaning and dimensionality reduction of the data through spectrogram analysis and noise removal.
-- Coded functions to successfully implement clustering algorithms like PCA and t-SNE using MATLAB
+- Coded functions to successfully implement clustering algorithms like PCA and t-SNE using MATLAB.
 - **Techniques Used**: Spectrogram Analysis, Principal Component Analysis, t-SNE, Independent Component Analysis